WordsGPT/chatLab/README.md

 6. **Optional - Configure additional environment variables:**

-You can also configure extra variables in the `.env` file at the root folder.
+You can also configure extra variables in the `.env` file at the backend folder.
 - **JWT Authentication**: set secret keys for signing Access and Refresh tokens.
 - **Default Admin User**: define the credentials of the initial administrator account created in the system.